cclearpartners/myi-docs/src/references/custom-parameters-tab.md

 ### $FILTERS

 Set initial values for the tab's filters.
+Can also be used at dashboard level, if all tabs need the same values.

 Filter reports such as [Record Filter](/reports/record-filter) and [Picklist Filter](/reports/picklist-fiter) will show these values as selected when the dashboard first loads.